asish012/csslp_preparation/Question Review/Remarks.md

   The National Security Agency/Central Security Service (NSA/CSS) is a crypto-logic intelligence agency of the United States government.
 It is administered as part of the United States Department of Defense.
 NSA is responsible for the collection and analysis of foreign communications and foreign signals intelligence, which involves cryptanalysis.
 NSA is also responsible for protecting U.S. government communications and information systems from similar agencies elsewhere, which involves cryptography.
 The Central Security Service (CSS) is created to coordinate intelligence activities and cooperation between NSA and U.S. military cryptanalysis agencies.
+- **NIST**:
-Answer: B is incorrect.
-The National Institute of Standards and Technology (NIST), known between 1901 and 1988 as the National Bureau of Standards (NBS), is a measurement standards laboratory which is a non-regulatory agency of the United States Department of Commerce.
+  The National Institute of Standards and Technology (NIST) is a measurement standards laboratory which is a non-regulatory agency of the United States Department of Commerce.
 The institute's official mission is to promote U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology in ways that enhance economic security and improve quality of life.